 Where I think this internship separates itself from others are the opportunities and resources available to you throughout the program.
 You receive hands on experience in order to enhance your learned skills of coaching and programming as well as preparing you for the next step in your career.
 The staff is invested in you and your future and helps you to develop your portfolio, interview skills and locating your next destination.
 By the end you have learned what it takes to be successful in this field by example and through experience and are truly prepared for your next step.
 I credit my internship with the University of Iowa for my professional development and for where I am at today.
 The staff continues to be a great resource for me, and my experience was truly invaluable.”

-Michael Brasch: Assistant Strength & Conditioning Coach, Northern Illinois University
+Michael Brasch: Assistant Director of Sports Performance, Northern Illinois University

 My internship with Coach Maxwell and the University of Iowa’s Olympic Strength & Conditioning staff was without a doubt the most valuable experience I have had thus far in my career.
 I was placed in leadership roles and situations that challenged me to adapt and develop into a confident coach and teacher while building relationships with the student-athletes and coaches.
 My passion, coaching style, and knowledge about the field grew tremendously throughout my time at the University of Iowa.
 In addition, I learned firsthand about sport performance technology, interpersonal skills, programming and training theory, resume building, networking and professional development.
 The relationships I built with not only the coaches, but my fellow interns still holds strong to this day.